cielziyun/CODEWORDs/SKO/WEEK 9/readme.md

 [link to text](https://p5js.org/zh-Hans/reference/#/p5/text)

 I also looked at functions relates to objects movements.
-I wonder whether I can displace objects with texts and make same results by using texts.
+I wonder whether I can displace objects with texts and make the same results by using texts.

 **Motion**